MrPowers/mungingdata/docs/apache-spark/hyperloglog-count-distinct.md

   - "apache-spark"
 ---

+# Using HyperLogLog for count distinct computations with Spark

 This blog post explains how to use the HyperLogLog algorithm to perform fast count distinct operations.

 HyperLogLog sketches can be generated with [spark-alchemy](https://github.com/swoop-inc/spark-alchemy/), loaded into Postgres databases, and queried with millisecond response times.